This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 Source: Relationships between knowledge inertia, organizational learning and organization innovation by Shu-hsien Liao, Wu-Chen Fei, Chih-Tang Liu

-I want to stress the fact that here we are talking about core design ideas of a program.
+I want to stress that the paper focuses on core design ideas of a program.
+The paper continues:

 “The conclusion seems inescapable that at least with certain kinds of large programs, the continued adaptation, modification and correction of errors in them, is essentially dependent on a certain kind of knowledge possessed by a group of programmers who are closely and continuously connected with them.”